-I today’s blog posting I want to talk about Extent Management in SQL Server, because this is a very important topic, especially when it comes to TempDb.
+Today I’m talking about Extent Management in SQL Server, because this is a very important topic, especially when you deal with TempDb in SQL Server.
 On a very high level an extent is just a group of 8 pages of 8kb.
 An extent is therefore always a chunk of 64kb.
 SQL Server internally implements 2 kinds of extents:

 - Mixed Extents